3.2: Protein Purification

 Chromatography

-• size exclusion chromatography in which proteins can be separated according to their size/shape or molecular weight
+- size exclusion chromatography in which proteins can be separated according to their size/shape or molecular weight

-• ion exchange chromatography in which proteins are separated by their charge/isoelectric point;
+- ion exchange chromatography in which proteins are separated by their charge/isoelectric point;

-• hydrophobic interaction chromatography (similar to reverse phase columns for purifying organic molecules) in which they are separated based on their relative hydrophobicity
+- hydrophobic interaction chromatography (similar to reverse phase columns for purifying organic molecules) in which they are separated based on their relative hydrophobicity

-• affinity chromatography in which proteins are separated based on binding to a ligand covalently attached to a column bead.
+- affinity chromatography in which proteins are separated based on binding to a ligand covalently attached to a column bead.

 Size Exclusion Chromatography (also known as Gel Filtration Chromatography)

 In any chromatography system, there is a mobile and stationary phase.
 For size exclusion chromatography, the stationary phase is usually a polymerized agarose or acrylamide bead, which contains pores of various sizes filled with the solvent.
-Let's pretend that the solvent (typically aqueous buffered solution) inside of the bead is trapped there and doesn't exchange with the solvent moving around the bead, so it would be part of the stationary phase.
-The mobile phase is the solvent used to elute the column which flows around the bead.
+Let's pretend that the solvent (typically aqueous buffered solution) inside the bead is trapped there and doesn't exchange with the solvent moving around the bead so that it would be part of the stationary phase.
+The mobile phase is the solvent used to elute the column, which flows around the bead.
 The chromatography beads are often supplied in dried form, which must be swollen in the solvent before they are packed in the column.
-The actual volume of the agarose or acrylamide bead is very small compared to the volume of solution within their hydrated forms.
+The volume of the agarose or acrylamide bead is very small compared to the volume of solution within their hydrated forms.

 Size and shape effects in size exclusion chromatography